Stratified Topological Autonomy for Long-Range Coordination (STALC): Introduction

 \section{Introduction}

-Planning for highly collaborative multi-robot teams remains a fundamental research challenge, especially when a significant amount of interaction between robot team members is required \cite{korsah2013taxonomy}.
-Even when restricted to discrete actions and states, such highly coupled multi-robot Markov decision processes can quickly become computationally intractable \cite{Torreno2017}.
-This situation is further exacerbated when robot teams must autonomously reason about continuous-time dynamics, dynamic obstacles, and complex environmental conditions.
-In this paper, we present \acf{STALC}, a unified approach for coordinated motion planning with multi-robot teams. \ac{STALC} addresses challenges associated with highly-coupled multi-robot policies and planning across different temporal and spatial resolutions. \tflag{R-3-7} In this context, \emph{autonomy} refers to the ability of the robot team to operate independently, or autonomously, without human intervention.
+Planning for highly collaborative multi-robot teams remains a fundamental research challenge, especially when significant interaction between team members is required \cite{korsah2013taxonomy}.
+Even when restricted to discrete actions and states, the planning problem can quickly become computationally intractable \cite{Torreno2017}.
+This situation is further exacerbated when robot teams must autonomously reason about continuous-time dynamics, dynamic obstacles, and complex environments.
+In this paper, we present \acf{STALC}, a unified approach for coordinated motion planning with multi-robot teams. \ac{STALC} addresses challenges associated with highly-coupled multi-robot policies and planning across different temporal and spatial resolutions.

 Our primary contribution is an optimal graph-based planning approach which can efficiently generate high-level multi-robot policies when there is a high-degree of interdependence between robot actions.
 Our approach relies on the notion of a \emph{\acf{DTG}}, where graph edges vary dynamically based on the state of the robot team.
-By ensuring that our objective function is convex when integrality constraints are relaxed, we formulate an efficient mixed-integer program that can solve for highly-coordinated multi-robot plans in seconds.
+By ensuring that our objective function is convex when integrality constraints are relaxed, we formulate an efficient mixed-integer program that can solve for coordinated multi-robot plans in seconds.
 Our graph-based representation of the environment affords us the opportunity to capture important features of the lower-level planning problems.
-To do so, we construct graphs that embed a type of problem-dependent road-map, where edges between nodes correspond to paths through free-space, and edge weights embed costs associated with those paths. \tflag{R-2-2}We then solve the graph problem for a time-extended horizon, considering interactions over several future steps, to enable long-range coordination among robots.
+To do so, we construct graphs that embed a type of problem-dependent roadmap, where edges between nodes correspond to paths through free-space, and edge weights embed costs associated with those paths.
+We solve the graph problem for a time-extended horizon to enable \textit{long-range} coordination among robots, which we define as planning for robot interactions across several future steps and large spatial distances (e.g., kilometer scale).
 When executing a long-range plan, we use the underlying collision-free paths associated with our graph edges to formulate objectives for receding-horizon planning and enable more local behaviors like robot collision avoidance and formation control.